I have now successfully butchered a PC PS/2 mouse and connected it up

 safely secured within the case and that all wires are kept well away

 from any moving parts.
-Connect the IDC plug to the user port of the BBC
+Connect the IDC plug to the user port

 and connect an ammeter between pin 1 of the user port and the (as yet)